-- [29] Based on the problem and solution, we preliminarily accepted the identification in the FA of the essential elements.
+- [25] Based on the problem and solution, we preliminarily accepted the identification in the FA of the essential elements as a series of steps for representing project status information.
 We considered the wording differences between the independent claims, and between these claims and the claims that depend on them, to simply reflect different embodiments of the same set of essential elements.
-According to this identification, the essential elements did not include the processor or its associated hardware elements. - [30] The Applicant disagreed with this identification in the RFA.
+According to this identification, the essential elements did not include the processor or its associated hardware elements. - The Applicant disagreed with this identification in the RFA.
 The Applicant acknowledged that the approach used in the FA to identify the essential elements is consistent with the Office's published guidance on purposive construction, but disputed that guidance, as explained above.
-The Applicant submitted in the RFA that the processor and hardware elements are essential. - [31] As we explained in the PR letter, the Office's published guidance is based on the principles in Free World Trust, Whirlpool and Amazon.com, and set out the framework for purposive construction in the context of patent application examination.
-According to that framework, essential elements are those required to achieve the disclosed solution as claimed. - [32] The PR letter continued:
+The Applicant submitted in the RFA that the processor and hardware elements are essential. - [27] As we explained in the PR letter, the Office's published guidance is based on the principles in Free World Trust, Whirlpool and Amazon.com, and set out the framework for purposive construction in the context of patent application examination.
+According to that framework, essential elements are those required to achieve the disclosed solution as claimed.

+[28] The PR letter continued:

-Our preliminary view is that the processor and associated hardware elements in the present case are not essential elements but merely the context or operating environment in which the project information is graphically represented.
+Our preliminary view is that the processor and display device in the present case are not essential elements but merely the context or operating environment in which the project information is graphically represented.